reimandlab/ActivePathways/README.md

 # Each tab-separated line represents a gene set:
 #   gene set ID, description followed by gene symbols.
 # Gene symbols in the scores table and the GMT file need to match.
-# NB: this GMT file is a small subset of the real GMT file for testing purposes.
+# NB: this GMT file is a small subset of the real GMT file built for testing.
 #     It should not be used for real analyses.
 ##